-Logging costs were estimated from actual experience of the current owners of the property, from USDA Forest Service data, and from the appraisers' personal experience.
+Logging costs were estimated from actual experience on the Seal Bay Unit, from USDA Forest Service data, and from the appraisers' personal experience.
 The experience data has been adjusted to exclude elements of cost not directly associated with ownership and harvest of timber.
 The estimate of logging cost includes profit and risk to the operator.
 The estimates of logging cost elements are summarized in Table 2 of Addendum II.